How To Cook A Turkey In A Bag

 All of the ingredients and the oven cooking bag can be found in grocery stores.
 For a complete list of ingredients and amounts, see the printable recipe card below.

-Turkey– I always buy a frozen turkey to cook for Thanksgiving dinner.
+- Turkey: I always buy a frozen turkey to cook for Thanksgiving dinner.
 I cook a whole turkey, but a turkey breast would also work for this recipe.
 You’ll need to adjust the cooking times.
 See below for a couple of different ways to thaw your turkey.

-Seasonings– I prefer Rosemary, seasoning salt, and black pepper.
+- Seasonings: I prefer Rosemary, seasoning salt, and black pepper.
 The choices are endless, so use your favorites.

 After 30+ years of cooking a turkey in a bag, I’ve never messed it up.
 This is foolproof and the best method for cooking a Thanksgiving turkey.
 It’s easy, and there is no babysitting or basting required.

-How to Defrost a Turkey
+🔪 How to Prepare the Turkey Bag

 You need to begin with a thawed turkey before cooking.
 Below are two methods I have used to thaw my turkey.